INTERNAL RULES OF PROCEDURES

 f) Appendices (Minutes of the Committee Hearing or Committee Meeting, as the case may be.)

-Section 38.
-Calendaring a Proposed Measure for Second Reading and Archival. - After the Committee has rendered its Report and recommended favorably the enactment or passage of the proposed ordinance or resolution it has reported out, a copy of the proposed ordinance or resolution shall be furnished the Presiding Officer who shall calendar it for Second Reading.
-Before the said proposed ordinance or resolution is sponsored on the floor, a copy or electronic copy thereof if possible, shall be furnished every Sanggunian member by the Committee Chair concerned.
+Section 36.
+Calendaring a Proposed Measure for Second Reading and Archival. - After the Committee has rendered its Report and recommended favorably the enactment or passage of the proposed ordinance or resolution it has reported out, a copy of the proposed ordinance or resolution shall be furnished the Chairperson of the Committee on Rules, who shall calendar it for Second Reading.
+Before the said proposed ordinance or resolution is sponsored on the floor, a copy or electronic copy thereof if possible shall be furnished every Sanggunian member by the Committee Chair concerned.

 If the reporting Committee’s recommendation is for the Sanggunian to defer or not to take action and that recommendation has been adopted by the Body, the proposed measure remains shelved in the Committee.
 If the reporting Committee’s recommendation is for the Sanggunian to file the proposed measure away and that recommendation has been adopted, then it is filed away and that the proposal shall be filed in the archive of the Sanggunian.